 Everyone has a worldview.
-It may be well thought-out, logical and coherent or it may be loosely thrown together and disorganized, but everyone has one.
+It may be well thought-out, logical and coherent or it may be barely thrown together and disorganized, but everyone has one.
 Quite simply, a worldview is your philosophy or view of life – a way of looking at the world around you.

 Think of the cover of a puzzle box.
-If you were to dump all the puzzle pieces on the ground without seeing what the picture on the cover looked like, you would have a pretty hard time putting the puzzle together.
-Similarly, life presents us with thousands of questions and issues which are like pieces to a puzzle.
+If you were to dump all the puzzle pieces on the ground without seeing what the picture on the cover looked like, you would probably have a pretty hard time putting the puzzle together.
+Well similarly, life presents us with thousands of questions and issues which are like pieces to a puzzle.
 Without the right worldview to follow, it would be difficult, if not impossible, to know where and how all the pieces fit.

-Elements of a Worldview
+Elements of A Worldview

 4.)
 Fourth is the issue of ethics.
 How do you make moral decisions?
 Are you bound by what God has revealed or by cultural convention or laws?
 Are some acts really wrong or merely inconvenient?

 5.)
 The last major element of a worldview has to do with the nature of humankind.
-How do you view human beings?
+How do you view humankind?
 Are we basically good?
 Are we basically sinful?
 Is there such a thing as sin?
 Are we grown-up germs caused by evolution or do we have real purpose and design?

 These are the significant elements which make up one’s worldview – and again – we all have a worldview whether or not we are conscious of it.